meisterplayer/media-hls/README.md

 #### fineTuning *[Object]*

-Here you can set all the finetuning options that can be found here: [https://github.com/video-dev/hls.js/blob/master/doc/API.md#fine-tuning]()
+By providing fineTuning paramaters with the item they will only be applied for that specific item.
+A list of all the finetuning options can be found here: [https://github.com/video-dev/hls.js/blob/master/doc/API.md#fine-tuning]().
+Options set here will override any options given when intialising the plugin.

 Example: